 In other circumstances, employees may not be satisfied with the outcome of the complaint they originally raised with their principal or manager.
 If this is the case employees can:

 - Approach their manager's manager or their regional office

 - Obtain more information about lodging a formal grievance about employment decisions or actions, including appointments or leave, to the Merit Protection Board

 - Seek advice on raising concerns about unprofessional conduct from the Employee Conduct Branch on (03) 7022 0005

-Victorian law also provides some legal protections to 'whistleblowers' making 'protected disclosures' under the
+Victorian law also provides some legal protections to individuals making 'Public Interest Disclosures' (formally known as whistleblower complains) under the

 There are specific requirements that must be fulfilled for a report or complaint to be a public interest disclosure and for an employee to receive the legal protections of making a public interest disclosure.